-Eventing schoolmaster left dead on roadside
+Eventing schoolmaster left on road – dead

 “He struggled so long.
 I can’t imagine his fear,” says Dia Frost of her daughter’s former eventing schoolmaster.
 “He didn’t need to die that way.”

 After more than 12-years of ownership, Frost says she was excited the Irish gelding named Doubly Courageous, also known as Pete, was headed to his forever home in Texas.
 “He was still a pleasure to so many.”

 The 16.3hh bay with the distinctive long thin blaze was still schooling 3’ jumpers and dressage.
 In his younger years, the gelding successfully competed with professional event rider Peter Green through the Advanced level.
 His future looked bright at 22-years-old as he moved into the next phase of his life.

 Kathryn Roan was preparing for Pete’s arrival at her Texas farm.
 She hired a Texas-based horse shipper after learning about the company from the boarding stable owner where Pete’s former owner kept him in Ocala.